Rating: ★★★★☆ 4.9/5 Hardware · Cold Storage · Air-Gapped Platform Website Updated: May 20, 2026

 • Materials: aluminum alloy + tempered glass

-• Secure element: CC EAL5+ chip generates/stores keys; keys never leave the device.
+• Secure element: CC EAL5+ chip generates and stores private keys; keys never leave the device.

-• Bluetooth (X1): encrypted channel; every action still requires on-device confirmation.
+• Bluetooth (X1): encrypted channel; every action requires on-device confirmation.

-Risk model: Devices minimize host risk by isolating key material.
-The remaining risks are physical custody (loss/theft) and user hygiene (seed handling, phishing approvals).
-Address both with redundancy and process discipline.
+Risk model: SafePal minimizes host-side risk by isolating keys inside the secure element.
+Remaining risks are physical custody and user hygiene (seed handling, phishing).
+Address both with physical security and process discipline.

 App & Extension: What You Can Do